Anyone who has ever owned a dog knows that they are priceless.

 First things first: pet insurance companies require dog owners to pay for all costs out of pocket first, and then file a claim for their reimbursement.
 On the plus side, the payment structure of insurance plans is similar to human health insurance.

-There is a monthly premium which you pay to the insurer every month for coverage.
+There is a monthly premium that you pay to the insurer every month for coverage.
 The price of your monthly premium can range anywhere from $20 to $150 depending on the level coverage of coverage you choose.

 The annual/incident deductible is the amount you have to pay for a treatment or per year before your insurance policy kicks in.
 The options for this can range from $0 to $1,000.
 The higher the monthly payment, the higher the deductible.

 There is a reimbursement level which is the percentage of the bill which the insurance company will pay after you pay your deductible.

 The annual max is the maximum amount that your insurer will pay towards each eligible medical bill per year.
 This could be as much as $15,000 or as little as $1,000.

 Remember: the less you pay per month, the less you will be reimbursed if there is an accident or if an illness occurs.
 The whole point of investing in pet insurance for your dog is to reduce the cost of large medical bills that may come your way.